 I'm really jealous of your trip, South East Asia is a favourite of mine, you will have a ball!

-Lisa almost 5 years ago
+Lisa about 5 years ago

 Crystal, what you say is true, in principle.
 It is absolutely unacceptable that women should have to behave differently because the world treats them differently, but I wouldn't risk rape to prove that point.
 Having always wanted to rebel against the inequality, I learned this through several close calls.